clarissen/euler/README.md

 # What does this code do?
 - Running the main.py will complete the simulation specified in config.py.
 This will create a unique directory under the /sims/ folder for that simulation that contains the following data generated from these files:

     i.
-The post.py module will  output all the dynamical variables contained within q, f, s, including elements of the energy-momentum tensor, the temperature-flow product vector and its gradients, energy density, velocity and their gradients, and lorentz factor.
+The post.py module will  output all the dynamical variables contained within q, f, s, including elements of the energy-momentum tensor, energy density, velocity and their gradients.
 This is saved under the /vars/ directory within the unique simulation folder.

     ii.
-These variables will be subsequently animated using animator.py and both a .gif and .pdf file of the evolution at predetermined, but adjustable intervals will be saved under /anims/ under the unique sim folder.
+These variables will be subsequently animated using animator.py and both a .gif and .pdf file of the evolution at predetermined, but adjustable intervals, and will be saved under /anims/ under the unique sim folder.

 # Workflow of the simulation.